Skip to content

 • Pass a name to deploy a specific subdirectory only.

-On success, prints the webhook URL (for triggers) or schedule ID (for cron agents) and writes state to .swarmlord.
+On success, prints the agent name and SDK usage hint (for on-demand agents), webhook URL (for triggers), or schedule ID (for cron agents).
+Writes state to .swarmlord.

 swarmlord run